 For more information, datasheets, or variants please contact Cobham Antenna Systems

-UAS 2015 is delighted to confirm this year's keynote address will be delivered by Rear Admiral John Kingwell, Director, Defence Concepts and Doctrine Centre.
+UAS 2015 is delighted to confirm this year's keynote address will be delivered by Rear Admiral John Kingwell, Director, Development Concepts and Doctrine Centre.

 Rear Admiral John Kingwell joined the Royal Navy in 1984.
 He has had 4 commands, including as Commander United Kingdom Task Group, the Task Group deployed off Libya in 2011.
 Other appointments have included being the adviser to the newly appointed Head of the Iraqi Navy (2005) and a range of policy appointments in the Ministry of Defence.
 As Director Development, Concepts and Doctrine Centre, he is responsible for the production of horizon-scanning strategic trends, concepts and doctrine – underpinned by thorough research and experimentation – to help inform decisions in Defence strategy, capability development and operations, and to provide the foundation for joint education, both now and into the future.